lukmansamosir89/Address-List-ZapperFi-Balance-Checker/README.md

 ![BalanceCheckerGif](https://raw.githubusercontent.com/tractorAside/ZapperFi-Balance-Checker/main/ZapperFi.gif)

 How To Use:
+Better to use https://github.com/tractorAside/Private-Key-And-Seed-Excavator for easy address list management.
 Please provide at least one text file (e.g., addresses1.txt).
 If you have long lists, divide them into 2, 3, or 4 files (e.g., addresses1.txt, addresses2.txt, addresses3.txt, addresses4.txt).

 '''